varunbachalli/RRT/README.md

 ```
 # Instructions to run.
 1. The terminal will ask you what dimensions you want your canvas to be.
-   I have a 15 inch laptop so I choose width = 1000 and height = 1000
+   I have a 15 inch laptop so I choose width = 1500 and height = 1000

 2. A gui with a blank white canvas will turn up.
    Select the starting position by left clicking on the screen.
    A green circle will come up.

    ![](DocumentImages/First.png)
-3. Left click somewhere else on the screen and left click again on the screen.
+3. Left click anywhere else on the screen to choose the end point.
 A red circle will come up
    ![](DocumentImages/Second.png)

-4. Left click again close to the end point to get a region around the circle , which would imply that the solution has been reached.
+4. Left click at a distance from the end point to set the radius of the circle within which the solution is assumed to be reached.
     ![](DocumentImages/Third.png)

 5. Left click again anywhere on the screen to get a starting and ending point.
-These points represent the maximum distance travelled in any direction.
+These points represent the maximum distance travelled in any direction, during the RRT search.
     ![](DocumentImages/Fourth.png)

 6. Obstacles can only be in the form of rectangles.
-So to create obstacles.
-   To create  a rectangle, select the two opposite corners of the rectangle. top left and bottom right or bottom left and top right.
-In that order.
+So to create obstacles, select the two opposite corners of the rectangle. top left and bottom right or bottom left and top right.

    ![](DocumentImages/Fifth.png)

 7. Then close the window.

 8. The terminal will ask you how many iterations you want to execute. pick any number.

-9. It'll evaluate that many times and then pop up an other image with the solution.
+9. It'll evaluate that many times and then pop up window with the solution.

 10. You can keep adding number of iterations until your solution is found.
 ![](DocumentImages/Sixth.png)